ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 Example Java App
 ----------------

-Once retrieved, the adversary objects will be printed to the console.
+Once retrieved, the Adversary objects will be printed to the console.

 .. code-block:: java
     :linenos: